dougeby/IntuneDocs/InTuneDocs/get-ready-to-enroll-devices-in-microsoft-intune.md

 ## Enroll corporate-owned devices
-Organizations can use Intune to manage large numbers of mobile devices with a single user account.
-The *device enrollment manager* account is a special Intune account with permission to enroll more than five devices.
+Organizations can use Intune to manage large numbers of mobile devices with a single user account called a [device enrollment manager account](enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune.md).
+After creating a device enrollment manager account, that account can be used to enroll more than the standard five devices allowed by default to normal users.
+After creating a device enrollment manager account, you will be ready to

-Select from the following options to learn more:
+Select from the following corporate device enrollment options to learn more:

 > [AZURE.SELECTOR]
 >